Jon Thomas (politician)

 Jon C. Thomas (January 22, 1939 – June 12, 2013) was an American politician.
 He served as a member for the 86th district of the Florida House of Representatives.
 He also served as a member for the 30th district of the Florida Senate.

 Life and career

 Thomas was born in Uniontown, Pennsylvania.
 He served in the United States Army.

-In 1970, Thomas was elected to represent the 86th district of the Florida House of Representatives, succeeding Henry J. Prominski.
-He served until 1974, when he was succeeded by Karen B. Coolman.
+In 1970, Thomas was elected to represent the 86th district of the Florida House of Representatives, succeeding Henry Prominski.
+He served until 1974, when he was succeeded by Karen Coolman.
 In the same year, he was elected to represent the 30th district of the Florida Senate, serving until 1978.

 Thomas died in June 2013, at the age of 74.